Categorical models for equivariant classifying spaces: Other categorical models for classifying spaces

 \begin{defn} We call (left) $R_G[G]$-modules ``$G$-ring modules'' or ``skew $G$-modules''.
 Such an $M$ is a left $R$-module and a left $k[G]$-module such that $g(rm) = r^g(gm)$ for $m\in M$.
 If $M$ is $R$-free, we call $M$ a skew representation of $G$ over $R$. \end{defn}

 Although special cases have appeared and there is a substantial literature on crossed products, group-graded rings, and skew group rings (for example \cite{Dade, Mont, Pass}), we have not found a systematic study of these representations in the literature.
-Kawakubo's paper \cite{Kawa}\footnote{This is a nice and readable paper that seems never to have been cited before.} gives a convenient starting point.
+Kawakubo's paper \cite{Kawa} gives a convenient starting point.
 The following relationship with crossed homomorphisms is his \cite[5.1]{Kawa}.

 \begin{thm}\mylabel{CrossR} Let $R$ be a $G$-ring.
 Then the set of isomorphism classes of $R_G[G]$-module structures on the $R$-module $R^n$ is in canonical bijective correspondence with $H^1(G;GL(n,R))$.
 In detail, let $\{e_i\}$ be the standard basis for $R^n$.
 Then the formula